 I have tremors.
 My hands shake.
 Sometimes it’s mild.
 Sometimes it’s not mild.
 Sometimes I pick up a plate of food and my hand is shaking so bad I can’t hold the plate.
 I have to use my other hand to support the first hand to keep the plate stable and prevent food from falling onto the floor.

 Usually, if it’s severe, it’s due to some asthma medicine.
-When I use my Ventolin more than usual, I get the hand tremors.
-That’s a normal and acceptable side effect.
+When I use my Ventolin more than usual, I get hand tremors.
+That’s a normal and acceptable side effect of some asthma medicine.
 Systemic steroids also cause this.
 And when I’m on them, I get worse tremors than normal.

 I was shaking really bad while taking care of a patient once.
 A doctor pulled me aside and jokingly said, “You look like you’re going through detox!”
 Well, I wasn’t.
 I laughed with him.
 But, I never forgot the comment.
 And I will be sure to add it to our ongoing list of things not to say to asthmatics.